Search API Connector Documentation

 Import SurveyMonkey Data to Google Sheets

-SurveyMonkey is a popular tool for creating online surveys.
 In this guide, we’ll walk through how to automatically pull survey data from the SurveyMonkey API directly into Google Sheets, using the API Connector add-on for Sheets.
-This enables more options and flexibility than their official Google Sheets plugin.
-We’ll first get an Access Token from Survey Monkey, and then set up a request to pull in metrics from Survey Monkey to your spreadsheet.

-- Step 1: Get Your Survey Monkey Access Token
+- Part 1: Get Your Survey Monkey Access Token

-- Step 3: Pull Survey Monkey API Data into Sheets
+- Part 2: Pull Survey Monkey API Data into Sheets

 - Log in to Survey Monkey and click the Developers link in the footer (or just navigate directly to https://developer.surveymonkey.com/).